MicrosoftDocs/VBA-Docs/api/Excel.MarkerBackgroundColorIndex.md

 ---

-# MarkerBackgroundColorIndex Property (Excel Graph)
+# MarkerBackgroundColorIndex property (Excel Graph)

 Returns or sets the marker background color as an index into the current color palette, or as one of the following XlColorIndex constants.
 Read/write XlColorIndex .